deflaux/api-provider-local-java/README.rst

   This flag can occur zero or more times.
 With each instance of this flag, you supply a dataset ID and a path to a directory on your local filesystem.
-When the server is started, each directory is recursively traversed, and all ``.bam`` files with a corresponding sibbling ``.bai`` file are included into the data with the given dataset ID.
+When the server is started, each directory is recursively traversed, and all ``.bam`` files with a corresponding sibling ``.bai`` file are included into the data with the given dataset ID.
 For example, if you have the following directory layout::